The Summer Academy is a six week program in San Francisco for developers of all experience levels to enhance their development skills.

 All Decisions Made

 July 2 - August 11, 2018

 Make School HQ

 Tuition & Financial Aid

-For students who do not have the financial means to afford tuition, we do have a limited amount of need-based financial aid available.
-If you are admitted to the Summer Academy, you will then need to apply for a scholarship to determine if you’re eligible.
+For students who do not have the financial means to afford tuition at the new price point, we do have a limited amount of merit-based financial aid available.
+You can apply for scholarship while filling out your application.
+If you are admitted to the Summer Academy, you will receive a separate scholarship decision via email.

 We also encourage students applying for financial aid to crowdfund their tuition.
 Several past Make School students have successfully crowdfunded their way to the Summer Academy.
 If you would like more information about crowdfunding, please email firstname.lastname@example.org